SEC Football Power Rankings: Week 4

 LSU didn't win any style points this weekend with a lackluster win over Louisiana Tech, but the most important thing is the Tigers at least continue to win.

-This weekend, the Tigers will play against rival Ole Miss, a game where they'll be the heavy favorites at home.
-But whether the Bayou Bengals take care of business in front of the home folks depends on how their offense responds.
+This weekend, the Tigers will play against Ole Miss, a game where they'll be the heavy favorites at home.
+But whether the Bayou Bengals take care of business depends on how their offense responds.

 The defense is going to hold its own, but the Rebels will score some points on coordinator Dave Aranda's unit.
 They've got too much talent in quarterback Jordan Ta'amu and his elite receiving corps not to.